bpkg/bpkg.github.io/README.md

   post excerpts and highlight code snippets.
 * If you plan on further customizing the blog, it's highly recommended to read [this 10-minute introduction to Jekyll][intro].
+* If you change settings on the file `_config.yml`, automatic regeneration won't work - you'll have to run the command `rake preview` again.

 ## Credits